Pictorial Post: Dharamsala

 Meat shop…. and why I won’t be eating meat in India

-3 thoughts on “Pictorial Post: Dharamsala
+3 responses to “Pictorial Post: Dharamsala”

-No offenses but pic 2 no., titled “view from my balcony” is not Dharamshala.
+2. No offenses but pic 2 no., titled “view from my balcony” is not Dharamshala.
 That’s Shimla, without a doubt.
 I suggest you make due changes.
 Besides that, I think its a wonderfully compiled blog.
 I fully agree that the 24X7 stoned Hippies, especially in upper Dharamshala are simply ruining the culture of the place.
 A tourist visiting the place may enjoy such “trance-party” atmosphere, but a local like me faces the adversities.
 Imagine the effect such activities have on the native people, especially the younger generation and kids.

 And next time you visit Dharamshala, do let me know.
 I’ll suggest you some interesting, off-beat places to visit.